 Last Surviving Crew Member Has 'No Regrets' About Bombing Hiroshima

 On Aug.
-6, 1945 the United States dropped an atomic bomb on the city of Hiroshima, Japan.
+6, 1945, the United States dropped an atomic bomb on the Japanese city of Hiroshima.
 It was the first time a nuclear weapon had been used in warfare.

 There were three strike planes that flew over Hiroshima that day: the Enola Gay, which carried the bomb, and two observation planes, the Great Artiste and the Necessary Evil.

-Note: This story was produced by Nellie Gilles of Radio Diaries along with Joe Richman and Sarah Kate Kramer and edited by Deborah George and Ben Shapiro.
-Special thanks to the Atomic Heritage Foundation.
-This story is part of an ongoing series from Radio Diaries and NPR called Last Witness, which features portraits of the last surviving witnesses to major historical events.
-Send us your ideas for the series by using the hashtag #LastWitness.
-To hear more stories from Radio Diaries, subscribe to the podcast at www.radiodiaries.org.